 The time can be specified as either absolute time or a combination of absolute and delta times.
-For complete information on specifying time values, refer to the OpenVMS User's Manual or the online help topic DCL Tips (subtopic Date Time).
+For complete information on specifying time values, see the OpenVMS User's Manual or the online help topic Date.

 /CHARACTERISTICS=(characteristic[,...])

 Specifies one or more characteristics required for processing the job.
 If you specify only one characteristic, you can omit the parentheses.
 Codes for characteristics are installation-defined.
 Use the SHOW QUEUE/CHARACTERISTICS command to see which characteristics are available on your system.